 See the positive reviews for our farm tours on TripAdvisor (hint: you should click on the link words above the logo to go straight to the reviews for The Alpaca Place)

 Since 2006, Liz and Cheryl have hosted interactive farm tours and open days which have proven popular with tourists and casual visitors.
 Take part in a guided tour of our farm – meet all the alpacas from the smallest cria (baby) to the largest stud male, and learn their stories .
-We’ll introduce you to Jake and Bracken, our miniature alpacas, and you’ll be give the chance to cuddle them and their alpaca friends – and take them for a walk!
+We’ll introduce you to our alpaca ambassadors, and you’ll be give the chance to cuddle them and their alpaca friends – and take them for a walk!
 We know all our alpacas by name, and many of the alpacas will walk right up to you for a personal introduction.
-We are a working farm, so you get to see alpaca farming at the coalface, and discover how we shear alpacas – its different to sheep!
+We are a working farm, so you get to see alpaca farming at the coalface, and discover how we shear alpacas – its different to shearing a sheep!

 If you would like to be our guests and see alpacas al fresco, meet our alpacas (and us), find out what sets us apart, hear our stories and get up close and personal to some of our adorable alpacas – and in addition learn their history and their potential today (the New Zealand alpaca industry), maintenance and farming issues, or any other alpaca related topic you’d like to know about – enjoy one of our scheduled tours – these depart at 10.30am and 1:30pm every day except Thursday.
 We cater for both individuals and groups.
 Booking is recommended.
 If these times don’t suit you please either phone or email to book an alternative time for your tour.
 We’d love to meet you.

 Our on-farm shop features quality New Zealand made alpaca products including hats, scarves, toys and souvenirs.
 Spoil yourself, or buy a gift for someone you love!